ksefcovic/CYBR4580/ProgressReports.md

 ## Outcomes
 Kevin
-* Created three of the four html documents necessary for the website.
+* Created three of the four HTML documents necessary for the website.
 * Examined Bootstrap CSS and added design elements

 Lauren
 * Got all of the react components connected to each other.

 Dylan
-* Set up a linux virtual machine to start building and developing a custom ROM
+* Set up a Linux virtual machine to start building and developing a custom ROM
 * Looked into the android connectivity manager as a place to implement our code

 Aaron